pbossman/Schlauge.github.io/_posts/2018-08-02-getting PVS-maint-servers.md

 ---
 layout: post
-title: Getting PVS Maintenance Servers
+title: Getting PVS incorrect Maintenance servers
-subtitle: Find Maintenance PVS that not
+subtitle: Find Maintenance PVS that not are not in mainteneance mode
+published: false
 ---

 When you work with Citrix PVs, you know about the different types of images.